DynTylluan/mcbooks/books/unsigned6_dyntylluan.md

 # Unsigned by DynTylluan

 ## About
-`unsigned6_dyntylluan.md`, located at -26 / 64 / 244 is found in a big book building.
+`unsigned6_dyntylluan.md`, located at -26 / 64 / 244 is found in a big book building in the overworld.

 The text is a copy of [English minus the non-Germanic words](https://groups.google.com/g/alt.language.artificial/c/ZL4e3fD7eW0) - published around 1998.